IBUNHABIBU/upcred-reacttakehometest/README.md

 -React
   -ES6
-  -Higher-order component to make the sidebar nav with the help of React Router v6 -DRY principle
+  -Higher-order component to make the nav
-    -Reusable Form component used all over the application, such as login, signup, create   car,   and create appointment -Reusable Popup modal component used all over the application -Redux
+  -React router v6
--Rails API
+  -DRY principle
--Bootstrap
+    -Reusable Form component used all over the application, such as login, signup -Redux
 -SASS
   -BEM

 ### Requirement